ronaldbosma/track-availability-in-app-insights/demos/demo-availability-tests.md

 1. Open the [alerts.bicep](https://github.com/ronaldbosma/track-availability-in-app-insights/blob/main/infra/modules/application/alerts.bicep) file to review the Bicep definition.

    A single alert is created that is triggered when any of the availability tests fail.
-This way we can also monitor availability tests that are exectued from an Azure Function or Logic App workflow.
+   This way we can also monitor availability tests that are exectuted from an Azure Function or Logic App workflow.

    - The alert is evaluated every 5 minutes.
    - The alert triggers when an availability test doesn't succeed 100% of the time in the last 5 minutes.